 - the Final URL: The landing page you want send the user to.

 - Headline 1: It’s recommended to include one of the keywords here.
 I’ve chosen ‘Donate to the blind’ (30 characters max.) in this example.

 - Headline 2: expand on what you offer to the visitor (30 characters max.).

 - URL Path: This is the URL that the user will see, which won’t necessarily match the one they will land on.

 - Description: This is your call to action.
 Use it to convince the user to visit your site.
 (80 characters max.).

 4. Landing Page: It is important to use a structured and clear landing page so that your visitors can easily find what you advertised in your Google Ad.
 If you are seeking to fundraise, the user should be able to donate in just a few steps.
 WaterAid have a clear donation page.

 Google showcases a range of case studies of NGOs who are successfully using their grants to improve their strategic goals.
-Read their stories and get in touch if you want pro-bono support with implementing your first Google Grant campaign.
+Read their stories and get in touch with Alvaro if you want pro-bono support with implementing your first Google Grant campaign.